johnlauermann/student-resources/README.md

 # Student Resources

- This is a collection of templates and tutorials for use by students in my courses at Pratt Institute.
+This is a collection of templates and tutorials for use by students in my courses in the [School of Information](https://www.pratt.edu/information/) at Pratt Institute.
+For more information, please consult the specific subfolders.